codevise/pageflow/doc/creating_widget_types/with_react_components.md

 The first argument passed to `create_widget_type` has to match the widget type name passed to `registerWidgetType` in the JavaScript code.
 The second parameter is the role of the widget type.
-For every entry there can only ever be one widget of each role.
+For every entry there can only be one widget of each role at a time.

 Now the plugin can be used by host applications: